You can translate the document:

 Interfaces

-Interfaces should be named using a descriptive name that makes them easy to identify for final users:
+Interfaces should have a descriptive name that makes them easy to identify for final users:

 • {interface name}